spiltbeans/spiltbeans/README.md

 - ⚡ Fun fact: ...
 -->
 ## :heavy_exclamation_mark: About Me
-- My name is Eyas, I grew up in Brampton, ON. and studied Computer Science (Hons.) at Carleton University, Ottawa, ON. (courses are over, just waiting to graduate in November!)
+- I grew up in Brampton, ON. and studied Computer Science (Hons.) at Carleton University, Ottawa, ON. (courses are over, just waiting to graduate in November!)
+- I studied about cybersecurity and Artificial Intelligence
 - I'm a software developer with 5 years of experience in professional work, hackathons, and personal projects.

 ## What I'm up to